 Millennials come to the workforce with significantly different attributes to the generations that preceded them.
-As digital natives, they have a natural affinity with technology, which shapes their expectations of the workplace.
+As digital natives, they have a natural affinity with technology, which shapes their expectations in the hospitality workforce.
 They also come with heightened expectations of flexibility, regular feedback and encouragement, purpose and challenge.